-In one of the odd twists of business ownership, the process of selling your business can be similar in many ways to starting it.
-One of those similarities has to do with your “why,” as the primary motivator for selling is often the same one that made you take the leap in the first place: Freedom.
+Starting and selling a business actually have several things in common.
+One of those similarities has to do with your “why.”
+The primary motivator for selling a business is often the same thing that made us take the leap in the first place: Freedom.